harveybc/don/README.md

 <a href="https://en.wikipedia.org/wiki/Evolutionary_computation">Evolutionary
-Computation(EC)</a> algorithms, allowing the use of the computational power of several computers with to perform optimization and the use of the pre-optimized models from external applications by connecting to the Bittrorrent or Webtorrent networks where optimization payloads are shared.
+Computation(EC)</a> algorithms, allowing the use of the computational power of several computers with to perform optimization and the use of the pre-optimized parámeters from external applications by connecting to the Bittrorrent or Webtorrent networks where optimization payloads are shared.
 This repository contains a Node.js implementation of a proof-of-concept network node.
 </p>